Published on 7 June 2022.

 number = int(data)

-This is a TCP server, listening on port 9000, reading numbers from clients, and echoing them back.
-It assumes that the data received can be parsed as an integer.
-If the parsing fails, the server crashes.
+This is a TCP server, listening on port 9000, reading numbers from clients, and returning the product of the two numbers.
+It assumes that numbers can be parsed as integers.
+If parsing fails, the server crashes.

 To test the behavior of the server, we use the following client: